Frequently Asked Questions

 Comptroller Trainings

-The Comptroller’s Office currently provides 17 hours of online training at no cost .
+The Comptroller’s Office currently provides 18 hours of online training at no cost.
 The Comptroller’s Office also offers periodic training classes at various locations throughout the State.
-For questions about Comptroller training opportunities, email utilities@cot.tn.gov or call the Comptroller’s utility line at 615.747.5260 to speak with a utilities specialist.
+For questions about Comptroller training opportunities, email utilities@cot.tn.gov or call the Comptroller’s utility line at 615.747.5260 to speak with a utility specialist.

 External Trainings

 Tenn.
 Code Ann. §§ 7-34-115(j)(5), 7-82-308(f)(7), 68-221-605(f)(4) & 68-221-1305(f)(4) provides that “[a]ny association or organization with appropriate knowledge and experience may prepare a training and continuing education curriculum" for all utility board members.
-Other training opportunities can be approved for credit, however, material must be submitted to the comptroller for review and approval prior to use.
-In order for a training curriculum to be approved it must contain, "board governance, financial oversight, policy-making responsibilities, and other topics reasonably related to the duties of the members of the board."
+Other training opportunities can be approved for credit.
+However, the material must be submitted to the Comptroller for review and approval before use.
+In order for a training curriculum to be approved, it must contain "board governance, financial oversight, policy-making responsibilities, and other topics reasonably related to the duties of the members of the board."

-The Comptroller's office is also granted authority to approve internal trainings so long as it is compliant with all requirements listed above.
+The Comptroller's office is also authorized to approve internal training as long as it is compliant with all the requirements listed above.

 Retro-Active Approval

-Training curricula must be submitted to the Comptroller’s Office for review and approval prior to use, retro-active approval is not available.
+Training curricula must be submitted to the Comptroller’s Office for review and approval before use; retroactive approval is not available.

 Curriculum Approval

 Any organization wishing to have its training approved should fill out and file the form found here.
-Organizations must submit any changes and updates made to their curriculum, statute also states that training curriculum should be updated every three years and resubmitted to the Comptroller's office.
+Organizations must submit any changes and updates made to their curriculum.
+The statute also states that the training curriculum should be updated every three years and resubmitted to the Comptroller's office.

 Pursuant to Tenn.
-Code Ann §§ 7-34-115(j)(8) & 7-82-308(f)(4), all utility governing body members are required to file an annual written statement with their municipality by January 31 of each year.
-Please keep in mind that these statements should be filed solely with the municipality, the Comptroller's office does not retain these records.
+Code Ann §§ 7-34-115(j)(8) and 7-82-308(f)(4), all utility governing body members are required to file an annual written statement with their local government by January 31 of each year.
+Please keep in mind that these statements should be filed solely with the local government, the Comptroller's Office does not retain these records.
 Members must file a training statement even if they did not attend any training within the past year.
 Furthermore, board members should maintain copies of appropriate supporting documentation, including proof of attendance or completion certificates, for at least two continuing education periods.

 Training Extensions